 Industrial plant workers of all types may work indoors and outdoors, possibly in adverse weather conditions.
 They may have to work in confined spaces, or high places, may do rounds and check equipment.
 Their environment may be noisy and workers must follow safety precautions and use protective equipment.
 Most workers are employed full-time, and many work rotating shifts, which can be tiring.

-For more information about this program, please contact the program coordinator, Kevin Westfall, (800) 266-7845, ext.
-7455 or an NPC Academic Advisor.
+For more information about this program, please contact an NPC Academic Advisor.